-The upcoming OWL will be one like we have never had before.
-The unique circumstances of today, because of COVID-19, require extra attention to health and safety for everyone involved in the introduction week.
+Although it seems that there is a light at the end of the tunnel of restrictions, the upcoming Summer OWL 2021 will still be a week that requires extra attention to health and safety for everyone involved in the introduction week.
 Only if we all adhere to these rules will we be able to have a safe physical OWL.
-Below we elaborate on the measures we have taken, as by Dutch government and university rule, and what is expected from participants so we can all enjoy a fun and carefree time
+Below we elaborate on the current measures, as by Dutch government and university rule, and what is expected from participants so we can all enjoy a fun and carefree time

 What precautions have we as an organization taken during the physical introduction week?

-- The OWL programme is on the basis of modules.
-Some of the events are only offered online.
-You will have only 1 or max 2 group-based activities per day.
-All other activities are either online or based on individual sign-up, which means they have strict shifts and limited capacity.
+- The OWL programme is mainly based on modules and shifts.
+You will have at least one group-based activity per day, all other activities are either online or based on individual sign-up, which means they have strict shifts and limited capacity.

 - Activities take place outdoors as much as possible in spacious areas, where possible with allotted spaces to maintain ample distance.

-- We have taken organized meals out of the programme as these form the biggest logistical risk.
+- We have taken organized meals out of the programme as these form the biggest logistical and hygienic risks.
 The schedule should give you more than enough opportunities to provide for your own meals.